-After giving effect to the sale of 3,950,000 shares of Class A common stock in this offering at an assumed initial public offering price of \$19.00 per share, the midpoint of the price range on the cover of this prospectus, our pro forma net tangible book value would have been \$30.2 million, or \$1.73 per share.
-This represents an immediate increase in net tangible book value (or a decrease in net tangible book deficit) of \$2.74 per share to existing equityholders and an immediate dilution in net tangible book value of \$17.27 per share to new investors.
+After giving effect to the sale of 3,950,000 shares of Class A common stock in this offering at the initial public offering price of \$21.00 per share, our proforma net tangible book value would have been \$37.6 million, or \$2.15 per share.
+This represents an immediate increase in net tangible book value (or a decrease in net tangible book deficit) of \$3.16 per share to existing equityholders and an immediate dilution in net tangible book value of \$18.85 per share to new investors.